Lab Members

 Avrin Ghanaeian

-Avrin is currently a Master student in our lab.
+Avrin is currently a PhD student in our lab.
 She's born and raised in Iran and received a B.Eng. and M.Eng. in Biomedical Engineering with areas of molecular dynamics (MD) of proteins.
 During her M.Eng. program she studied molecular dynamics of collagens in different connective tissue conditions by MD simulation.
 Avrin’s research in Bui Lab is to identify and solve structures of various compounds of cilia and the molecular function of cilia machinery by Cryo-EM.
 At the lab, she loves structural biology of proteins especially their interactions with other proteins/chemicals and to identify the molecular mechanisms of complex protein functions.

 Outside of the lab, Avrin likes reading books and spending time with her pets (she has a cat named Think and a dog named Puppet, both are very sweet!).